cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 [Ontology
 Engineering](https://doi.org/10.1007/978-0-387-39940-9_1315); however,
-the basics are easily grasped and while the reader may never have occation to create their own ontology, it is instructive to have an understanding of the mechanics of ontology construction so that ontologies and logical inference that they allow may be used to their full potential.
+the basics are easily grasped and while the reader may never have occasion to create their own ontology, it is instructive to have an understanding of the mechanics of ontology construction so that ontologies and logical inference that they allow may be used to their full potential.